GormlessIT/CMM007-Intranet_Systems_Development-LibMag/README.md

   <li>
     <ul><h3>(if necessary) Configure Apache server ports</h3>
+      <b>(This step may be optional, WAMP uses port 80 for localhost by default, but on my system this was already taken up by another process necessary for a different project, so switching to a different port, in this case 8081 was necessary.
+If things unexpectedly break when running the web app, this may be the reason)</b>
       <li>(if necessary) Configure Apache to user port 8081</li>
       <li>Check the port WAMP is using for the Apache server by opening WAMP in the system icon tray > Apache > httpd.conf</li>
       <li>Ensure any "Listen" text is set to Listen 8081, e.g. Listen 0.0.0.0:8081
 Listen [::0]:8081</li>
       <li>Restart WAMP by opening WAMP in the system icon tray > Restart all services</li>
       <li><em>To check which port WAMP is using: Open WAMP in system icon tray > Hover over Apache > At the bottom of the window you should see "Port used by Apache: [your port number here]"</em></li>
-      <li><b>(This step may be optional, WAMP uses port 80 for localhost by default, but on my system this was already taken up by another process necessary for a different project, so switching to a different port, in this case 8081 was necessary.
-The web app files expect port 8081, so if things unexpectedly break when running the web app, this may be the reason)</b></li>
     </ul>
   </li>